regenerous/Mining-Testnet4-BTC/README.md

 ### Install Public Pool App
 You can use other apps as well such as Bassin but they may have different ways to configure them to work with testnet.
 In this guide, I will focus on what I used and got working which is Public Pool.
 In Umbrel, you can find Public Pool in the app store.

-1. Download Public Pool app
+1. Download and install Public Pool app from the Umbrel store.
+It will ask you which Bitcoin node software it should use.
+Make sure to select the Bitcoin node app you configured for testnet above.
-2. Once it's done downloading, if it started automatically, right click on its icon and click "Stop" to stop it.
+2. Right click on the Public Pool app icon and click "Stop" to stop it.
 3. Open the File app in Umbrel and go to Apps > Public Pool and open `docker-compose.yml`.
-4. Change the `network` value from `mainnet` to `testnet` (NOT `testnet4`)
+4. Change the `network` value from `mainnet` to `testnet` (NOT `testnet4`) and save the file.
 <img width="2116" height="1249" alt="image" src="https://github.com/user-attachments/assets/c5984ba9-a0fe-4fff-bd3e-a8c9e0966f2b" />
+5. Start the Public Pool up again by click on its icon.
+6. Open the Public Pool app and it will show you the port number you should specify in your miner's settings (Public Pool port is 2018).

+### Configure your miners to hash to your public pool
+Now you need to point your miners to your Public Pool instance on your Umbrel node.

+1. In your miner settings, use <Umbrel's local IP address>:2018 with 2018 being the Public Pool port number (it will be different if you're using a different pool app such as Bassin).
+2. For your username, use the testnet address you got from Sparrow that starts with `tb1q...`.
+You can append a `.workername` to this address if you'd like to assign a worker name to your minerwhere workername is whatever name you want to assign to that specific miner.